catgirlflowers/dotfiles/lotus pond/readme.md

 - [wallpaper-engine-kde-plugin by catsout](https://github.com/catsout/wallpaper-engine-kde-plugin) (requires wallpaper engine on steam)
 > wallpaper: <https://steamcommunity.com/sharedfiles/filedetails/?id=2468489223>
 - [KDE-Rounded-Corners by matinlotfali](https://github.com/matinlotfali/KDE-Rounded-Corners)
-> in case the auto-reinstall script given out doesnt work (some qdbus6 fuckery idk), check out my custom test-install.sh file in the configs folder and place it at /KDE-Rounded-Corners/tools/ instead of the equivalent file there

 - konsave
 - kitty (terminal)